 - Attend an Information Session (scheduled twice per year, usually in October and April).
 Placement on the wait list follows attendance an Information Session.

-See the Nursing Admission Packet for more information.
+See the Nursing Admission Packet

 The Advanced Placement Challenge Process (LPN to RN) is for students with a valid New Jersey LPN license.